nliittsc/SAT-Solver/README.md

 ***
 This repository is an implementation of a SAT solver algorithm in Haskell.

-Many of the test cases for this algorithm have been extracted from [here.](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)
+Many of the test cases for this algorithm have been extracted from [here,](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html) as well as using an algorithm to generate small random formulas, which can be checked against a brute-force solver.

+`TODO:`
+- [ ] Finish Main API
+- [x] Write a randomized solver
+- [ ] Write an actually good randomized solver
+- [x] Write a simple DPLL solver
+- [ ] Write an actually good DPLL solver
+- [x] Write test suite skeleton
+- [x] Write a parser for `.cnf` files
+- [ ] Get some other people to test this library

 ### The Solvers
 There are currently two modules implemented which solve SAT problems: